Tyler County License Hearing Guide

 What It Is

-Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the DPS has sufficient evidence to suspend your license.
+- Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether there was probable cause for your arrest and whether you were driving with a BAC of 0.08 or higher (or refused to submit to testing).

-Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DPS only needs to show "preponderance of the evidence" (more likely than not) that the arrest was lawful and the BAC was above the legal limit (or that you refused testing).
+- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DPS only needs to show a preponderance of the evidence (meaning it is more likely than not) that the requirements for suspension are met.

 How to Prepare